Anna-MariaSjolund/Portfolio-Anna-Maria-Sjolund/README.md

 # Anna-Maria Sjölund

-About a year ago I decided it was time for a career change.
+A couple of years ago I decided it was time for a career change.
 With a research master's degree in behavioural science and skills in advanced statistics (using R), research methods, problem solving and critical thinking, I came to the conclusion that a career in data science was the way to go.
 In the autumn of 2021, I began my studies in AI and machine learning at IT-högskolan.

 The program at IT-högskolan has been a mix of theory and practice, focusing on programming in Python and building the solid foundation needed for studying machine learning and deep learning.